Delicious Black Owned Restaurants in Washington DC

 If you are looking for a place to eat and learn while you do so, check out Sankofa Video Books & Cafe.
 Sankofa Video Books & Cafe is a relaxed coffeehouse that offers light, cafe-style bites.
 Additionally, there is a plethora of African-focused books.
 Sankofa Video Books & Cafe even offers screenings of African films.
 If you are looking to learn while you sip your coffee, look no further than Sankofa Video Books & Cafe.

-The latest of our wraps, The Kassa(ካሳ) comes with Turkey/Chicken/Smoked Salmon, Tomatoes, Mixed Greens, onion, Feta Cheese, a bit of spice and sauce, tucked snug inside pita wrap – grilled to perfection!
+The latest of their wraps, The Kassa(ካሳ) comes with Turkey/Chicken/Smoked Salmon, Tomatoes, Mixed Greens, onion, Feta Cheese, a bit of spice and sauce, tucked snug inside pita wrap – grilled to perfection!

 2442 18th St NW, Washington, DC 20009